ElectronSutra/venture/pages/1-the-realm/1-6-military/1-6-1-imperial-legions.md

 - Almost 2000 servants, about 25 each in each of the 64 talons, plus a couple hundred more distributed among the officer's camp and the train.

-A full legion then numbers about 8000 regulars, a handful of officers, and a couple hundred auxiliaries.
+A full legion then numbers about 6000 soldiers, a handful of officers, and a couple thousand servitors.
 This number does not account for the large band of following sutlers, husbands, entertainers, laborers, prostitutes, and others that form the civilian camp followers.